-5 Written Questions
+5 Written questions

-5 Matching Questions
+5 Matching questions

 - What is Isometric Contraction?

-5 Multiple Choice Questions
+5 Multiple choice questions

 Where does the motor unit come from? → ACh binds onto ACh receptors to get to muscle cell